 Also, drink plenty of liquids to help flush out toxins.
 The best choices are bottled or filtered water as well as herbal teas.
 Besides, fresh vegetable juices supply the necessary vitamins and minerals.

-Furthermore, limit consumption of green peppers, aubergines, tomatoes and white potatoes (sweet potatoes are acceptable).
+Furthermore, limit the consumption of green peppers, aubergines, tomatoes and white potatoes (sweet potatoes are acceptable).
 These foods contain “solanine”, which interferes with the muscles’ enzymes and may cause pain and discomfort.

 Do not eat red meat, dairy products, or other foods high in saturated fats.
 Saturated fats raise cholesterol levels, interfere with circulation, promote inflammation, and increase pain.
 Also, avoid fried foods, processed foods, shellfish, dairy foods, and white flour products such as bread and pasta.

-Take a hot shower or bath on rising to stimulate circulation and relieve morning stiffness, or alternate between hot water and cold water.
+Take a hot shower or bath on rising to stimulate circulation and relieve morning stiffness, or alternate between hot and cold water.
 Recent studies have shown cold showers to be beneficial for relieving fibromyalgia pain.
 For instance, warm baths help relax the muscles.